steven-solomon/exdoubles/README.md

 ## Matchers

-Currently Elephant has a few *Call Count* matchers and one *Argument* matcher.
+Currently ExDoubles has a few *Call Count* matchers and one *Argument* matcher.

 ### Call Count matchers